 Welcome to Blackheath

-Our area guide for Blackheath offers a brief overview of the area, its attractions, properties, schools, history, council tax and public transport links.
+Our area guide for living in Blackheath offers a brief overview of the area, its attractions, properties, schools, history, council tax and public transport links.

 A beautiful village centre peppered with boutiques and stunning views over London’s skyline characterise Blackheath but it’s the 55 hectares of sprawling common that are the jewel in the crown.
 The grassland is home to one of London’s most jaw-dropping firework displays, as well as the OnBlackheath music festival, major kite flying events and the start of the London Marathon.